Bijaldarji/Web_scraping/README.md

-# Web_scraping
-I developed this project to scrap data from website
+# Web_scrapingI developed this project to scrap data from website

 from bs4 import BeautifulSoup